High-Touch Patient Experience

-High-touch practices invest in design, technology, and hospitality
+High-touch practices invest heavily in design, technology, and hospitality.

-yet still face delayed decisions, uneven case acceptance, and unpredictable ROI.
+Yet many still see delayed decisions, uneven case acceptance, and unstable ROI.

-If your patients love the office but hesitate on care, the issue isn’t experience.
+When patients love the office but hesitate on care, the issue is rarely experience.

 What High-Performing Practices Are Starting to Ask